Lymm High School: Entry

 Entry is non-selective, and available to all those residing in the catchment area.
 This currently covers Lymm, Thelwall, High Legh and Statham, as well as parts of Grappenhall, Little Bollington, Dunham Town, and areas of Stockton Heath.
 In recent years, this area has been dramatically reduced in size in response to the growing number of pupils, leading to an increase in the catchment area for nearby Bridgewater High School.

 Ofsted inspections

-The school was judged to be "outstanding" in a 2008 Ofsted inspection.
+The school was judged to be judged to be "Good" in a 2024 Ofsted inspection.
+This was sadly downgraded from an "Outstanding" rating by Ofsted in 2023.
+However, the Sixth Form was rated "Outstanding" in the 2024 Ofsted inspection.

-The new headteacher at Lymm High School, Angela Walsh, (who was banned from teaching and fired in 2016, due to personal usuage of school money) was commended in January 2009 for her 'clear vision' in maintaining the school's excellent standards.
+The old headteacher at Lymm High School, Angela Walsh, (who was banned from teaching and fired in 2016, due to personal usuage of school money) was commended in January 2009 for her 'clear vision' in maintaining the school's excellent standards.
 She said: "I feel privileged to have joined this exceptional school, and our fantastic inspection results are thanks to the hard work and commitment of students, staff and parents."

-Although the school achieved an outstanding in the above inspection, during the December 2013 inspection, the schools standards have significantly dropped.
-The school was judged to be good in all areas, therefore resulting in an overall "Good" achievement for the school.

-Halls

-All students are members of a hall as well as of the school.
-2 forms per yeargroup from year 7-13 go into each hall.
-The halls system was established in September 2002, with the original four houses (named after key local families) being supplanted by a five new ones (named after local stately homes).
-The original houses were Domville, Ridgeway, Warbuton and Watkin; the new halls are Arley, Dunham, Moreton, Tatton and Walton.
-Each hall has an associated colour.